-In spite of these delays, 25 superior accessions previously selected by the ICTA bean breeding program and six breeding lines from Dr. Aldana's program (part of the field testing mentioned in objective 1A), were grown in 2013, fresh seed was sent to NDSU for initial molecular screening with some InDel markers.
-Figure 1 shows polymorphisms for only one of the InDel markers across all the 31 genotypes; however, more InDel markers are currently being screened to provide a better picture of the genetic variability of this subset of germplasm.
-McClean's lab at NDSU has a collection of approximately 500 InDel markers that could provide some initial insights into the genetic diversity at the DNA level of this germplasm.
+In spite of the delays with the seed of the entire collection, a group of 25 superior accessions previously selected by the ICTA bean breeding program and six breeding lines from Dr. Aldana's program (and also part of the field testing mentioned in objective 1A), were grown in 2013, and fresh seed was sent to NDSU for initial molecular screening with some InDel markers (Moghaddam et al., 2014).
+Figure 1 shows polymorphisms for only one of the InDel markers across all the 31 genotypes.
+However, more InDel markers are currently being screened to provide a better picture of the genetic variability of this subset of germplasm.
+McClean's lab at NDSU has a collection of approximately 500 InDel markers that could give some initial insights into the genetic diversity at the DNA level of this germplasm.
+There is no other previous study that has attempted to go into depth within this group of germplasm, since most studies have used just a handful (five to 10) of Guatemalan climbing bean accessions.
 Preliminary results on this initial screening will be available in the near future and will give us a better idea of how to plan for the actual screening of the whole collection once the seed arrives.